A 2x2 matrix is an elegant instrument to effectively communicate insights

 Question: In which business segments should we invest further?

 - Importance for our business (fraction of the overall revenue)

 - Scatter graph of two variables.

 - Provides an effective overview of where to focus first before further analysis.

 The most known two-by-two matrix is the BCG matrix

-The BCG matrix – also called the growth-share matrix – helps in assessing a company’s current product portfolio based on the product life cycle and the experience curve.
+The BCG matrix, also called the growth-share matrix, helps assess a company’s current product portfolio based on the product life cycle and the experience curve.
 Since both criteria are hard to quantify, proxies are used to illustrate them.
 The product life cycle is reflected by market growth and the relative market share mirrors a company’s experience curve.
 Based on these two criteria, investment or divestment decisions can be taken for single products once they are plotted into the matrix.